trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 ## Create a local wallet

-Deploying a smart contract costs fees, so you need a local wallet and XTZ tokens.
+Deploying and using a smart contract costs fees, so you need a local wallet and XTZ tokens.
 The Octez client can manage a local wallet for you, and you can get XTZ tokens on testnets from faucets.

 1. Run the following command to generate a local wallet, replacing `local_wallet` with a name for your wallet: